 Suspended growth wastewater treatment may be the most common form of biological wastewater treatment in use today, but it’s far from the most efficient.
-Here are some common side effects that you ought to be aware of when you’re considering investing in biofilm-based wastewater treatment, and how attached growth systems (AGS) compare:
+Here are some common side effects that you ought to be aware of when you’re considering investing in suspended growth wastewater treatment, and how attached growth systems (AGS) compare:

 Large volume of sludge production

 A shocking amount of sludge is produced using suspended growth wastewater treatment: On average, it generates 0.75 lbs. of solids per 1 lb. of BOD removed.
 That means a 1 MGD plant with 250 mg/L of BOD influent produces about 1,564 lbs. of sludge per day – or over a half million lbs. of sludge per year!

 From waste-activated sludge pumping, digestion, thickening and storage to hauling, disposal and filing regulatory paperwork, sludge management is costly.
 According to the EPA, it represents 40 to 60 percent of the total budget for a wastewater treatment facility.